Global-Event-Management-Blog/global-event-management-blog.github.io/_posts/2024-11-12-pakistani-tiktok-sensation-minahil-a-new-era-for-event-management.md

 ---
 layout: post
-title: Pakistani TikTok Sensation Minahil: A New Era for Event Management
+title: Pakistani TikTok Sensation Minahil A New Era for Event Management
 ---